 How do I book into the clinic?

-Each family needs to do their own research first by visiting the web sites listed above, it is also recommended that new families get in contact with families currently doing ABR to discuss any questions or concerns they may have.
-Before families book into the clinic, they need to consider the time commitment that is expected and how this will impact on their family life, especially where siblings are concerned, as well as the financial commitment involved.
-Families then have two options; email ABR Asia directly via the ABR Asia website and notify them of your intention, or email Paul Edmondson here in Perth.
+Each family needs to do their own research first by visiting the web sites (see Contacts and Links page).
+If you have decided to give it a try then email ABR Asia (via their website or see below) and notify them of your intention, or email Paul Edmondson here in Perth (see below).
 Paul will be able to guide each family through the enrolment procedure.
 An enrolment form will be sent via email, which needs to be completed and sent to guarantee a placement for the next clinic.